-Tracking the fortunes of Kraft Heinz stock reminds me of a well known investing article penned by Warren Buffett for Forbes.
+Tracking the fortunes of Kraft Heinz (KHC) reminds me of a well-known article penned by Warren Buffett for Forbes.
 The title – You Pay A Very High Price In The Stock Market For A Cheery Consensus – seems pretty apt given what we know about blue chip stocks.
-I mean it is rare for very good businesses to get cheap for no apparent reason absent wider market trends.
+I mean, it is rare for very good businesses to get cheap for no apparent reason absent wider market trends.

 Speaking of problems, yes the company has its fair share.
-A lot folks are worried about the rise of store-owned brands and the impact this will have on certain Kraft branded products.
-As you can see the upshot is that growth figures are sluggish to say the least.
-In the United States, which accounts for around 70% of Kraft’s revenue, sales were down 1.2% in the first nine months of the 2018 compared to the equivalent period in 2017.
+A lot folks worry about the rise of store-owned brands and the impact this will have on certain Kraft-branded products.
+The upshot of that trend is that growth figures are sluggish to say the least.
+In the United States for example, which accounts for around 70% of Kraft’s revenue, sales were down 1.2% in the first nine months of the 2018.

-That said the stock is certainly starting to look pretty cheap.
-Indeed it has lost around 35% of its market value over the past year or so and shares are currently changing hands for around $51.50 each.
-That is on the back of 2017 reported adjusted net profit of $3.55 per share.
-Let’s call that a P/E ratio of 14.5 based on prior year profits; equivalent to an earnings yield of around 6.90%.
-The current dividend yield is topping 5%.
+On the plus side, the stock is starting to look pretty darn cheap.
+The shares currently change hands for around $51.50 apiece having lost around 35% of their market value over the past year.
+Note that this is on the back of 2017 reported adjusted EPS of $3.55.
+Let’s call that a PE ratio of 14.5 based on prior-year profits, equivalent to an earnings yield of around 6.9%.
+The current dividend yield tops 5%.

 The catch, insofar as there is one, is the state of the balance sheet and the aforementioned growth situation.
-Kraft Heinz currently sports a net debt position of around $30 billion.
-Annual interest on that is running at approximately $1.2 billion – equivalent to around 20% of operating profit.
+Kraft Heinz currently sports a net debt position of around $30b.
+Annual interest on that runs at approximately $1.2b, equal to around 20% of operating profit.
 If you look at things in a debt-adjusted way, the valuation suddenly doesn’t appear so modest.
-Indeed the debt-adjusted P/E ratio is around 21.7x earnings if my math is correct.

-Now the good thing about not having the cheery consensus that Buffett spoke of is that market expectations are markedly more realistic.
-To understand what I mean by that let us just run though the numbers as they apply here.
-The stock price as mentioned is currently around the $51.50 mark.
-This year the company will likely earn net profits of around $3.60 per share.
+Now, the good thing about not having a cheery consensus is that market expectations are markedly more realistic.
+To understand what I mean by that then just run though the numbers as they apply here.
+As mentioned above, the stock price is currently around the $51.50 mark, while the company will likely earn net profit of around $3.60 per share this year.

-Imagine a scenario in which the company manages to grow those profits at an annual clip of around 4.5% over the next decade.
-That would only be percentage point or so ahead of the average historical rate of inflation.
-By 2028 that level of performance would imply net earnings per share of something like $5.60 per annum.
-If we apply the current 14.5x earnings multiple to that figure we get a share price of over $80 a decade from now.
+Imagine a scenario in which the company grows that profit at a 4.5% per annum clip over the next decade.
+That would only be a percentage point or so ahead of the average historical rate of inflation.
+By 2028, that level of performance would imply EPS of circa $5.60 per annum.
+If we apply the current 14.5x earnings multiple to that, then we get a share price of over $80 a decade from now.

-On top of that, it is likely we will see a tidy pile of cash dividends accumulate over that period.
-As it stands Kraft’s annual payout is worth $2.50 per share.
-Let’s assume that figure rises in tandem with our hypothetical earnings projection.
-On that basis the total cumulative dividend cash would equal around $32 per share after a decade.
-In other words we could be realistically looking at a total return of somewhere in the region $115 per share – equal to compound average annual returns of around 8.50%.
-That is a figure that assumes the dividend cash just accumulates some place earning 0%.
+On top of that, it is also likely we will see a tidy pile of cash dividends accumulate here.
+The annual payout is currently worth $2.50 per share, and let’s assume that figure rises in tandem with our earnings projection.
+On that basis, total cumulative dividend cash would equal around $32 per share after a decade.
+Quick math suggests we could be realistically looking at a total return of somewhere in the $115 per share region, or average annual returns of around 8.5%.
+Note that figure assumes dividend cash just accumulates some place earning 0%.
 The projection would be higher if it were put toward some productive investment.

 Okay, what about the real risk of a dividend cut?
-Well, the flip side to that is the extra cash would pay down debt and thus boost earnings per share.
-Either way I don’t think it impacts the total return assumption too much.
-In any case the risk-return tradeoff looks pretty good as far as I can see.
-Sure, the company has its issues to face going forward.
-But it still earns tonnes of cash every year off the back of some very stable brands.
-Pick any timeline you want you’ll still find Heinz Ketchup flying off supermarket shelves at the end of it.
-Plus, there’s reason we are looking at Kraft stock at 14.5x earnings rather than 20x earnings.
+Well, the flip side to a cut is that the extra cash would pay down debt and boost EPS.
+Either way, I don’t think it impacts the total return assumption too much, so the risk-return tradeoff looks pretty good.
+Sure, the company has its issues to face going forward, but it still earns a ton of cash every year off the back of some very stable brands.
+Pick any timeline you want and you will still find Heinz Ketchup flying off supermarket shelves at the end of it.
+Plus, there’s a reason we are looking at Kraft stock at 14.5x earnings rather than 20x earnings.
 As Buffett said, you pay a higher price in the stock market for a cheery consensus.